crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

 What about a brand?
 We often speak of 'brand loyalty', but I am more inclined to think that our brand preferences are ways of expressing our loyalty to other causes.
-For example, I have a [Fairphone](https://www.fairphone.com/en/) because it is a (small) step towards the dream of a more compassionate economy.
+For example, I own a [Fairphone](https://www.fairphone.com/en/) because it is a (small) step towards the dream of a more compassionate economy.

 In my experience, startups often elicit loyalty.
-In early employees, there seems frequently to be personal faithfulness to the founders which expresses a loyalty to the ideal of entrepreneurship.
-Striking out together on a venture, being ones' own bosses or working in a small close-knit team, is a cause frequently served.

-But I find there is also abundant loyalty, especially among founders, to more abstract, ambitious causes.
 The fixation on 'changing the world', while clichéd, is often an earnest expression of a cause.
+At the very least, entrepreneurship itself is a worthy cause pursued by founders of even the most mundane software businesses.

 I recently saw part of a documentary on the [Seabin project](http://seabinproject.com/).
 The interviewer asked: "What does success look like for you? ...
 Seabin's not going to save the world, is it?"
 Pete, the device's inventor, replied:

 > It's definitely not going to save the world.
 But it's a start, it's a step in the right direction of saving the world.

+Pete was convinced he had found a cause which was both worthy to himself, and to the world at large.
-His acknowledgement of being only _part of the solution_, combined with the passion, time and resources he poured into the project, seem incredibly loyal to me.
+While he knew he was only _part_ of the solution, he poured passion, time and resources into the project.
+The satisfaction he experienced, despite stress and struggle, seemed like exactly the sort of satisfaction Royce would want for all of us.

 ### Loyal warfare

-I begin this article, as Royce began his lectures, with the uncontroversial assertion that there was some association between loyalty and war --- and that this was a bad thing for our understanding of loyalty.
+I begin this article, as Royce began his lectures, with the uncontroversial assertion that there was some association between loyalty and war---and that this was a bad thing for our understanding of loyalty.
 It is bad because often war is _not_ conducted loyally, even though Royce would argue that it _can_ be.
-A soldier can partake in the benefits of the loyal life through their service just as can a firefighter, lawyer, janitor or stay-at-home parent.
+A soldier can partake in the benefits of the loyal life through their service just as well as a firefighter, lawyer, janitor or stay-at-home parent.

 Historical warfare, however, typically fails to live up to the high standards that Royce sets for loyalty.
-Conscription and propaganda remove the ability to loyally pursue non-violence, or to freely choose a cause.
+Conscription removes the ability to loyally pursue non-violence, or in fact any other cause, and propaganda distorts our decision-making.
 The violence of war itself often brings out instincts that dehumanise others, instead of treating them as fellow humans loyally striving for their own cause:

 > War-songs call the individual enemy evil names just because he possesses the very personal qualities that, in our own loyal fellow-countrymen, we most admire.

 Agreements like the Geneva conventions attempt to realise loyal warfare by restraining the worst impulses that turn already-brutal warfare into unimaginable savagery.
 Consensual violence by loyal combatants whose articulate self-expression includes dignified martyrdom is a theoretical ideal to be proud of.

+To the extent that war is inevitable, I believe we must try to conduct it as loyally as possible, and make the best of a bad situation.
 But while we might limit some of the worst excesses of war, I don't think we will ever see a war fought with true loyalty.
-To the extent that war is inevitable, we must try to conduct it as loyally as possible, and make the best of a bad situation.

 Regretfully, I've only introduced these examples in their shallowest forms.
-But I hope they have been able to help you imagine loyalty more concretely.
+But I hope you are now able to imagine loyalty more concretely.

 ## 5. Connections

-One reason I have become so fascinated with Royce's idea of loyalty is that it seems so familiar, yet so obscure.
+One reason I have become so fascinated with Royce's loyalty is that it seems so familiar, so germane to many conversations going on around us---and yet never referred to as _loyalty_.
-Often I find responding to ideas with something similar to: "well yes, of course; that's loyalty!"

 ### Ikigai

-I was introduced to this Japanese philosophy through startup and entrepreneurship circles.[^ikigai] Briefly, it proposes that a long and happy life can be achieved by doing something in the intersection of 4 principles:
+I was introduced to this Japanese philosophy through startup and entrepreneurship circles.
+Briefly, it proposes that a long and happy life can be achieved by choosing a vocation that fulfils four overlapping requirements:

 1. It's something you love
 2. It's something the world needs
 3. It's something that people will pay for
 4. It's something you're good at

-This already has striking similarities with loyalty, but in an article for the World Economic Forum, Laura Oliver goes further:
+In an article for the World Economic Forum, Laura Oliver elaborates:[^ikigai]

-> ... how people understand ikigai can, in fact, often be mapped to two other Japanese ideas --- ittaikan and jiko jitsugen.
+> ... how people understand _ikigai_ can, in fact, often be mapped to two other Japanese ideas---_ittaikan_ and _jiko jitsugen_.
-> Itaikkan refers to "a sense of oneness with, or commitment to, a group or role", while jiko jitsugen relates more to self-realization.
+> _Itaikkan_ refers to "a sense of oneness with, or commitment to, a group or role", while _jiko jitsugen_ relates more to self-realization.

 The emphasis on the social side of fulfilment as well as the need for expression of the individual will fits neatly with Royce's thesis.
-While ikigai is focused on careers and work (and therefore has a lot in common with the 'do what you love' mania that is gripping the upper middle class[^do-what-you-love]) I think it's helpful to see the connection to the broader concept of loyalty.
+While ikigai is focused on careers and work (and has a lot in common with the 'do what you love' mania that is gripping the upper middle class[^do-what-you-love]) I think it's helpful to see the connection to the broader concept of loyalty.

+Ikigai could be seen as a way of determining which of your loyalties can become a fruitful occupation.
+Royce acknowledges, though, that it's not possible to fit all loyalties into the job market.
+For example, he explains that working in a job that does not directly advance a cause may still be an expression of loyalty if it affords you a living so you can devote your non-work time to that cause.

 [^ikigai]: The article includes the famous Venn diagram: https://www.weforum.org/agenda/2017/08/is-this-japanese-concept-the-secret-to-a-long-life

 [^do-what-you-love]: My own philosophy is more skeptical, along the lines of this piece by Miya Tokumitsu for Jacobin: https://www.jacobinmag.com/2014/01/in-the-name-of-love/ Although loyalty seems supportive of the idea of 'doing what you love', it is not focused on work.
-Royce acknowledges it's not possible to fit all loyalties into the job market: for example, he explains that working in a job that does not directly advance a cause may still be an expression of loyalty if it affords you a living so you can devote your non-work time to that cause.

 ### Gospel freedom